kornelski/cargo-deb/README.md

 `cargo deb --install` builds and installs the project system-wide.

 ## Configuration

+> [!IMPORTANT]
+> Since v2.0.0 the deb package version will have a "-1" suffix.
+You can disable this by adding `--deb-revision=""` flag or `revision = ""` in Cargo metadata.
+The default suffix is for compliance with Debian's packaging standard.

 No configuration is necessary to make a basic package from a Cargo project with a binary.
 This command obtains basic information it needs from [the `Cargo.toml` file](https://doc.rust-lang.org/cargo/reference/manifest.html).
 It uses Cargo fields: `name`, `version`, `license`, `license-file`, `description`, `readme`, `homepage`, and `repository`.